-This document constitutes an agreement between the Universal Service Administrative Company (USAC), the Federal Communications Commission (FCC), and the New Mexico Human Services Department (HSD) (collectively, Parties).
+This document constitutes an agreement between the Universal Service Administrative Company (USAC), the Federal Communications Commission (FCC), and the Georgia Department of Human Services, Department of Family and Children Services (DHS) (collectively, Parties).
 The purpose of this Agreement is to comply with the Computer Matching and Privacy Protection Act of 1988 (CMPPA), Public Law 100-503, 102 Stat.
 2507 (1988), which was enacted as an amendment to the Privacy Act of 1974 (Privacy Act), 5 U.S.C. § 552a; the Federal Information Security Modernization Act of 2014 (FISMA), 44 U.S.C. § 3551, et seq., as amended; related National Institute of Standards and Technology (NIST) guidelines, which provide the requirements that the federal Government must follow regarding use, treatment, and safeguarding of data; and Office of Management and Budget (OMB) Guidelines pertaining to privacy, information security, and computer matching.